frasator/stevia-server/README.md

 **What is `npm`?** npm stands for [node packaged modules](http://npmjs.org/) is the node dependency manager.

 ### Install forever
-Forever is a simple CLI tool for ensuring that a given script runs continuously More info [here.](https://github.com/foreverjs/forever)
+Forever is a simple CLI tool for ensuring that a given script runs continuously.
+More info [here.](https://github.com/foreverjs/forever)

 ```bash